 With hundreds of RN-to-BSN schools to choose from, how do you know which one is right for you?

-As you winnow down your list of potential programs, start by ensuring they are accredited by an accrediting agency recognized by the Department of Education.
-The specific nursing organizations to look for are:
+As you narrow your list of potential programs, start by ensuring they’re accredited by an agency recognized by the U.S. Department of Education.

 Once you’re ready to compare programs, consider these factors: